crredding/capstone_project/README.md

 ![total_data_set](images/pres_data.jpg)

-This resulted in a dataset of approximately 14,000 reviews and 219,000 words covering approximately 400 coffee shops in the city.
+This resulted in a dataset of approximately 14,000 reviews and 219,000 words covering nearly 400 coffee shops in the city.

 ![all shops in Seattle](images/all_shops_in_seattle.png)